Blackfynn/blackfynn-matlab/README.md

 5. Open the resulting toolbox installer to install the local toolbox.

-### Using toolbox directly from source code
+### 3. Using toolbox directly from source code

 Instead of installing the toolbox in MATLAB, you can also just point your MATLAB path to the root of the toolbox folder.
 This can be useful if you are actively developing functionality for the toolbox.
-You will have to run the setup script to compile the JAVA files, but you can skip step 5 and instead:
+Follow the first 4 steps of the previous section, skip step 5 and instead:

 5. Add the compiled JAVA libraries to your MATLAB static Java classpath: